Playtime Is Over

 Dimensions: Variable

-Material: 14 fully functioning toilets on a dance floor with a light and soundsystem.
+Materials: 14 fully functioning toilets on a dance floor with a light and sound system

 This first incarnation has been hosted and produced by Trauma in Berlin.